Entreprecariat/Entreprecariat/topic-modelling.md

 Transparency and reliability to exploit the hidden semantic structure in documents has been provided through the fine tuning of the parameters, set by subjective decision.
 It is important to state here that the LDA algorithm is stochastic, hence the corpus has been associated to 4 topics, each of which has generated 25 words, taken from the corpus itself.
 <figure><img src="../.gitbook/assets/Entreprecariat_TopicDetection_LDA_Mallet.jpg" alt=""><figcaption><p>KNIME pipeline for topic detection.
 Here the grey nodes (i.e. modules) inglobe the preprocessing structure</p></figcaption></figure>

 **\[DYNAMIC]** Furthermore, we'd like to prominently recall the "dynamic" characteristic of topic modelling to linger its generative approach and its keen eye on **innovation-oriented contexts**.
-Parliamo dei futri development qui

-New documents of semantic and syntactic similarity between words are obtained directly from input data and specifically drawn through a dependency structure made available by the word embedding process.
+New documents of semantic and syntactic similarity between words are obtained directly from input data and specifically drawn through a dependency structure made available by the [word embedding process](wordEmbedding.py).
 In this sense, the Topic Modelling pipeline includes the following corpus:

 - Foti, A., General Theory of the Precariat: Great Recession, Revolution, Reaction, Institute of Network Cultures, 2017
 - Lorusso, S., "On “Fuck You Startup World” and Entreprecariat at Large.
 We're all Richard", www.networkcultures.org, last checked: 20/11/2022